B1 Butcher: Suspects

 In August 2007, the German citizen Heinz Knierim was arrested because he was suspected of having raped a 29-year-old Namibian near Windhoek the previous month.
 He was also said to have tried to subsequently strangle the woman.
 Knierim denied all allegations.
 In February 2010, he was acquitted for lack of evidence and released from custody.
 Knierim sued for damages against the Namibian government due to the ordeal of having been accused of being the B1 Butcher.

-In 2008 Hans Husselmann from Rehoboth took his life after being implicated in the murders.
-He had served a life sentence for two murders before, and was only released in 2004.
+In 2008, Hans Husselmann from Rehoboth took his life after being implicated in the murders.
+He had served a life sentence for two murders before and was only released in 2004.
 Although ǁGaroës' DNA was found in Husselmann's flat and Husselmann's DNA was found on a letter to the Police concerning the Mabula murder, evidence was inconclusive.
 At that time, suspicions arose that the B1 Butcher might not be one single person but rather one "lead actor" and several copycats.

 Aftermath and consequences

 In July 2007, women from Windhoek, Rehoboth and Tsumis Park published a joint open letter to the B1 Butcher to provide information on the still missing body parts for decent burial of the murder victims.
 They also told him to hand himself over to the police.

-In 2010, a human head and an arm were discovered on a farm in Rehoboth, raising fear that the Butcher might be active again.
-A connection to the murders of the B1 Butcher in this was, however, not considered likely because it did not show many of the previous similarities: The body parts were not found near a highway, and were burnt instead of frozen.
+In 2010, a human head and an arm were discovered on a farm in Rehoboth, raising fears that the Butcher might be active again.
+A connection to the murders of the B1 Butcher in this case was, however, not considered likely because it did not show many of the previous similarities: The body parts were not found near a highway, and were burnt instead of frozen.

 The murder series caused considerable public criticism of the effectiveness and efficiency of the Namibian Police, as in other violent crime cases like the Murder of Magdalena Stoffels.